 - Students will develop the ability to engage in deep self-reflection and develop competency for dialogues on race and social justice and/or communication skills.

 - Students will find and evaluate career and post-graduate opportunities available to students who have a transcripted graduate certificates in race and social justice.

-Approved Graduate Certificate Courses
+Examples of Approved Certificate Courses